pulsar-edit/documentation/docs/getting-started/installing-pulsar.md

 layout: doc.ejs
 ---

-To get started with Pulsar, you'll need to get it on your system.
+To get started with Pulsar, you’ll need to get it on your system.
 This involves picking a release channel, then choosing a release that matches your operating system, processor architecture, and preferred format.

 You can [download Pulsar](https://pulsar-edit.dev/download.html) from our web site.